Deta-Cold/delta-firmware/common/defs/README.md

 Each coin on each device can be in one of four support states:

 * **supported** explicitly: coin's key is listed in the device's `supported` dictionary.
-If it's a Trezor device, it contains the firmware version from which it is supported.
+If it's a detahardrd device, it contains the firmware version from which it is supported.
 For connect and suite, the value is simply `true`.
 * **unsupported** explicitly: coin's key is listed in the device's `unsupported` dictionary.
 The value is a string with reason for not supporting.